 Most importantly, about half of the annual Greek Olive Oil production is exported.
 But only some 5% of this reflects the origin of the bottled product.

-How to identify the Best Olive Oil Worldwide 2020 when buying?
+How to Identify Best Olive Oil Brands When Buying?

 1. Choose a local small olive oil producer (family business)

 Buy from local and artisanal olive oil makers who produce olive oil in a small batch to minimize the downsides of large-scale producers (i.e. blended olive oil, old or poor-quality olives, additives like canola oil, pesticides, etc.).
 It’s always recommended buying a product from the source (avoiding middlemen or large scale producers).
 Cause the small businesses’ main focus is on the quality and purity of olive oil and sustainability in production.